HB Workplaces

 AIA Nevada Citation Award, Unbuilt Category, 2016

-The overall goal behind this project was to embrace and highlight the Henriksen Butler brand with minimal yet powerful interventions to the existing building.
+The overall goal of this project was to embrace and highlight the Henriksen Butler brand through minimal yet powerful interventions in the existing building.

-MAINTAIN - REUSE - REPURPOSE are key driving forces of the design.
+MAINTAIN - REUSE - REPURPOSE are fundamental driving forces of the design.

-The existing tall, vaulted ceilings became the perfect setting for the collaborative open plan that houses the HB team and showroom.
-A movable wall system defines the enclosed areas of the showroom which consist of conference rooms, offices, and a living room.
-Within this system, recycled denim is utilized as acoustical insulation creating spaces that allow for private conversations to occur within an otherwise open office environment.
+The tall, vaulted ceilings became the perfect setting for the collaborative open plan that houses the HB team and showroom.
+A movable wall system defines the enclosed areas of the showroom, which consist of conference rooms, offices, and a living room.
+This system uses recycled denim as acoustic insulation, creating spaces that allow private conversations within an otherwise open office environment.